Skip to main content

 " Roshni?"

 " Yes.
 She made it this morning.
-Hansa, send this to me telling me to give you two too, her first halwa."
+Hansa, send this to me, telling me to give you two too, her first halwa."
 Jaivanta smiled.
-Pratap paused, yes the halwa had tasted different from his mother's he now realized.
+Pratap paused, yes, the halwa had tasted different from his mother's, he now realised.
 Now things made sense, why she so badly wanted him to go back to the office.
 She just couldn't find an excuse to send him back.
 A smile curved his face.

-" No No, I want... " He stopped embarrassed.
+" No, No, I want... " He stopped, embarrassed.
 His parents laughed.
-Every bite of Halwa made him smile as he realized it was all made with love.
+Every bite of Halwa made him smile as he realised it was all made with love.
 Love she had for everyone around her, especially her new family.

 Back home, Hansa hugged Roshni, " Thank god, it is all over!
 Your sling is no more!"
 She kissed her daughter's forehead.
 Roshni gave a faint smile.